 Part 4.
 Accelerating implementation of renewable energy: a protocol to guide Municipalities

-This presentation will showcase a series of resources – compiled into a ‘protocol’ – that can increase capacity among municipalities to accelerate implementation of renewable energy.
+This presentation showcases a series of resources – compiled into a ‘protocol’ – that can increase capacity among municipalities to accelerate the implementation of renewable energy.
 Municipal Councils are setting ambitious climate change mitigation targets, in which local renewable energy development figures prominently.
 To date, municipalities have played a relatively small role in energy supply planning and implementation and, as a result, have relatively little experience or resources upon which to move toward implementation.
 Our protocol is designed to help fill this capacity gap.
 It brings together information about best practices from across Canada, combined with novel concepts and techniques in spatial planning and community engagement.